 This course offers an overview of the most important digital marketing theories and techniques as applied to wine, with a special focus on wines from Central Italy.
-Students will analyze the wine markets of the world, consumer segments, companies' communication and will participate in a practical exercise designed to give them the opportunity to shape an online marketing plan for a winery.
+Students will analyze the wine markets of the world, consumer segments and companies' communication.
 In addition, students will learn the importance of describing the sensory experience of wine and acquire the particular vocabulary necessary to describe wines from Central Italy to potential customers.